Bradford Dudley Hill: Post war years

 Mick Oldfield became the first Dudley Hill player to play for Yorkshire in the post-war period, Heslop was the first to progress to Bradford Northern and Richard Rudd the first international player.
 During the next few decades, a host of players followed Heslop and Oldfield, some ending up in the professional ranks and some playing amateur representative football for Bradford, Yorkshire, and Great Britain.

-The formation of the British Amateur Rugby League Association (BARLA) in 1973 was to be the catalyst for Dudley Hill to move forward.
-In that season the club finished bottom of the old Bradford League.
-As a result, when the regional leagues were established, Dudley Hill were placed in the new Pennine League 3rd Division.
-In successive years, the club progressed to the first division, eventually reaching the Premier Division.
+The British Amateur Rugby League Association (BARLA) was formed in 1973 and set up a new league to replace the existing local leagues.
+Dudley Hill had finished bottom in the Bradford leagues final season and so were placed in the new Pennine Leagues Third Division.
+In successive years, the club progressed through the leagues eventually reaching the Premier Division.

 Even with improved results and a stronger team, it was not until 1979 that Dudley Hill won their first trophy as winners of the Bradford League seven-a-side competition.
-The club's ambition was realised in 1986 when they became one of the ten inaugural teams in the National League.

-In December 1976 16-year-old Neil Hunt died after sustaining a broken neck in a one-on-one tackle during a match.
-On 1 September 1979 the club moved to the new Neil Hunt Memorial Ground; in December 2001, it was re-dedicated in a ceremony to mark the 25th anniversary of Hunt's death.
+On 1 September 1979 the club moved to the new Neil Hunt Memorial Ground, named after the 16 year old who died while playing for the club in 1976.

-Between 1979 and 1992, Dudley Hill won every trophy available to them at local, regional and national Level, between 1984 until 1986 winning the BARLA National Cup, BARLA Yorkshire Cup, BARLA National Sevens, Pennine League Premier Division, Pennine Cup, Bradford Cup and numerous Sevens titles.
+Between 1979 and 1992, Dudley Hill won every trophy available to them.
+Winning the BARLA National Cup, BARLA Yorkshire Cup, BARLA National Sevens, Pennine League Premier Division, Pennine Cup, Bradford Cup and numerous Sevens titles.
 In 1990 Dudley Hill won the National League title, and in 1991 were beaten in the BARLA National Cup final in Salford.

-The club were one of the 12 teams in the new National Conference League when it was created in 1993.
+Dudley Hills success in the 80s meant they were chosen as one of the 12 clubs to be part of the new BARLA National League in 1993.

 Success at youth and junior levels was the catalyst for setting up a youth and junior development programme, and 1987 saw the formation of a women's team, Dudley Hill Thunderbirds, who were inaugural members of the first Women's League, although they were subsequently disbanded due to funding difficulties.
 A grant of £75,000 meant that, in 1993, the clubhouse was extended and refurbished, new dressing rooms built, and floodlights installed.

-Dudley Hill were founder members of National League Three in 2003, and won the title in 2005.
-However, the senior team returned to the National Conference League following the end of the 2006 season, as there were too few fixtures to ensure financial viability.
+Dudley Hill defeated professional opposition in the 1997 Challenge Cup, winning 21–14 in their third round match against York.